-Investments and development Finance & IT Department Human Resources Risk & Internal Audit ► Continuous integration ► Engagement with Individual objectives: ► Analysis of CSR risks traditional and SRI CSR criteria for variable and opportunities. of CSR requirements investors on ESG issues. remuneration. ► Integration of CSR into into the performance ▶ Internal carbon fund.
+Finance & IT Department

+► Engagement with

+traditional and SRI

+investors on ESG issues. remuneration. ► Integration of CSR into into the performance ▶ Internal carbon fund.
 Development of CSR skills. business processes. specifications. ► Carbon assessment ► Implementation Diversity, Gender equality. of green loans. of each project.
 Employment of people ► Internal carbon tax Sponsoring director for with disabilities.
 Sponsoring director the low carbon pillar. for the circular economy pillar.
 Communication & Public Affairs Office - Residential Company Secretary R&D, Innovation and CSR ► Task force ▶ Incorporation ▶ Promoting Gecina's ▶ Identification of of CSR into leases.
 CSR ambitions in our responsible innovations and sobriety plan.

-buildings, budgets that include CSR objectives.
-Responsible purchasing, implementation of the CSR performance of
+YouFirst offerings via partners in the open ► Action plans to improve ▶ Inclusion of CSR clauses in and Corporate innovation ecosystem. the CSR performance of supplier contracts.
+Communications.
+Implementation buildings, budgets that ► Analysis of the insurance-Support during CSR of the eco-design and related aspects of reuse include CSR objectives. innovation platform. events. and the circular economy.
+Responsible purchasing, Sponsoring director for implementation of the biodiversity pillar. framework contracts. ► Internal carbon tax.
+Sponsoring director for the well-being pillar.